dakshbhatnagar/python_files/README.md

 2. **Choose a project**: Browse through the notebooks and select the one that sparks your curiosity.

-3. **Run the notebook**: Each project notebook comes equipped with instructions.
+3. **Run the notebook**: Each project notebook comes equipped with well written code and comments.
 Dive into the code and experience the excitement of data science in action!

 ## 📞 Contact